sigcsets/sigcse2020/authors/src.md

 {% include submissiondetails.html plural="ACM Student Research Competition" %}

+## ACM Student Research Competition

-The ***ACM Student Research Competition*** held at the SIGCSE {{site.data.main.year}} conference will consist of two categories of competition, graduate and undergraduate, with prizes awarded based on judging during the conference. **A submission to the Student Research Competition should describe recently completed or ongoing student research in any of the topic areas covered by SIGCSE Technical Symposium.**
+The ***ACM Student Research Competition*** held at the SIGCSE Technical Symposium will consist of two categories of competition, graduate and undergraduate, with prizes awarded based on judging during the conference. **A submission to the Student Research Competition should describe recently completed or ongoing student research in any area of Computer Science.**
 All graduate submissions must represent a student’s individual research contribution–neither supervisors or other students are allowed as co-authors.
 Undergraduate submissions may represent individual or team research contributions.
 Research completed while the student was an undergraduate may be submitted to the undergraduate category even if the student is now a first-year graduate student.
 A student must be an ACM student member to qualify for awards and travel grants (up to $500 may be available for students who do not have another source of funding).

 ## Preparing your ACM Student Research Competition Submission

-Students will submit extended abstracts of {{site.data.cfp.details[plural].limits}} maximum, which will be reviewed to determine acceptance into the Student Research Competition (SRC) at SIGCSE.
-If accepted into the SRC, an abstract of {{site.data.cfp.details[plural].abstract}} will be published (see below).
+Students will submit extended abstracts of {{site.data.cfp.details[plural].limits}} maximum, which will be reviewed to determine acceptance into the ACM Student Research Competition (SRC) at SIGCSE.
+If accepted into the ACM SRC, an abstract of {{site.data.cfp.details[plural].abstract}} will be published (see below).

-Qualifying research must deal with topics that are relevant to the mission of the SIGCSE Technical Symposium, as described by the Call for Participation.
+Qualifying research may come from any area of Computer Science, as described by the Call for Participation.
 The author submitting the abstract must still be a student at the time the abstract is due.
 Each submission should include the author’s name, affiliation, and email address; research advisor’s name; ACM student member number; category (undergraduate or graduate); research title; and an extended abstract (maximum {{site.data.cfp.details[plural].limits}} - references may be on the third page) containing the following sections:

 * **Abstract**: max {{site.data.cfp.details[plural].abstract}}